 At Oyster Partnership we cover a wide range of jobs within the Legal Sector.
 Below are some of the most popular roles we recruit for within the Public, Third and Private sectors.

 The role of a Childcare Solicitor is concerned with the status of a child within a family.
-A childcare Solicitor will be asked to intervene by the local authority, if the authority believes they need to get involved to protect the child.
-A childcare solicitor will always act on the best interest of the child.
+A childcare Solicitor will be asked to intervene by the local authority if the authority believes they need to get involved to protect the child.
+A childcare solicitor will always act in the best interest of the child.

 This area of law involves lots of emotional pressure as a child is involved.
 The solicitor may have to look at options such as adoption or social care as a safeguarding measure.
 Solicitors usually deal with around 10-12 cases.
 There has historically been a shortage of Childcare Solicitors due to the emotional stress and the demands of the job.
 Since the outbreak of COVID-19 there has been a much greater need for Childcare Solicitors due to the rising number of abuse cases.